-In some ways, hotel fees are even more annoying than airline fees, because it is difficult to get information about every fee charged by a particular hotel without calling the front desk, which can be time-consuming if you are comparing several different hotels in a particular location.
+Hotel fees can be even more annoying than airline fees, because it is difficult to get information about every fee charged by a particular hotel without calling the front desk.
+This process can be time-consuming if you are comparing several hotels.

 Avoiding Hotel Fees

 Some hotel fees are unavoidable.
-For example, if your hotel charges a parking fee and there is nowhere else to park your car, you can either pay to park your car or leave your car at home.
+If your hotel charges a parking fee and there is nowhere else to park your car, you can pay to park your car or leave your car at home.

 It is possible, however, to avoid some hotel fees.
-If your hotel charges a resort fee and you don't plan to use any of the services or privileges that fee covers, talk with the desk clerk when you check in and ask if you can have the resort fee waived.
-You can avoid telephone fees by using your own cell phone or by not making any calls from your room.
+If your hotel charges a resort fee and you don't plan to use the services or privileges that fee covers, talk with the desk clerk when you check in and ask to have the resort fee waived.
+Avoid telephone fees by using your own cell phone.
 If you skip watching movies and premium television, you will not have to pay extra for them.

 Hotel Rewards Programs and Hotel Fees

-Hotels that charge resort fees claim that the fee covers a bundle of amenities such as bottled water, newspapers, WiFi and pool / gym use.
-If you don't plan to use any of the resort fee "privileges," make your case at the front desk and see if you can get this fee waived.
+Hotels that charge resort fees claim that the fee covers amenities such as bottled water, newspapers, WiFi and pool / gym use.
+If you don't plan to use any of the resort fee "privileges," make your case at the front desk and see if you can get the fee waived.

 Early Check-in / Late Check-out Fee

-Some hotels charge extra for the privilege of checking in early or checking out late.
-The Hilton Washington Dulles Airport, for example, charges $50 for early check-in and the same amount for late check-out.
-To avoid this fee, plan your arrival and departure times carefully, or join the hotel's rewards program and ask for this benefit.
+Some hotels charge extra for checking in early or checking out late.
+The Hilton Washington Dulles Airport, for example, charges $50 for early check-in and $50 for late check-out.
+To avoid this type of fee, plan your arrival and departure times carefully, or join the hotel's rewards program and ask for this benefit.

 Early Departure Fee

-A few hotels charge a fee if you change your plans after you have checked in and decide to leave on an earlier date than was specified on your registration.
+A few hotels charge a fee if you change your plans and decide to leave on an earlier date than was specified on your registration.
 The best way to avoid this fee is to ask about it before your trip begins so you can make an informed decision if your plans change.

 Fitness Center Fee

-While most hotel chains offer free fitness center use to their guests, some do charge a daily fee.
-To avoid paying for fitness center use, ask for a map of the city and go for a walk.
-Some hotels even provide special walking trail maps for their guests.
+While most hotel chains offer free fitness center use to their guests, some charge a daily fee.
+To avoid paying for fitness center use, ask for a map of the city and take a walk.
+Some hotels even provide walking trail maps for their guests.